Xonshiz/ReadComicOnline-Downloader/README.md

 ## Settings.ini File
 Please Read these instructions carefully for updating the settings for the script.

 `Quality` represents which quality image you want to download.
-Low Qulatiy or High Quality.
+Low Quality or High Quality.
 Change this parameter to "LQ","HQ","Low Quality" or "High Quality".
 By default, "HQ" is set.

 `Order` represents which ISSUE you want to download first.
 Latest uploaded Issue for a series or the oldest uploaded Issue.
 Option for this parameter are "Old","Latest","New" or "Initial".